AAiache/RaspberryPi/README.md

    * unzip the downloaded image first!
    * Put your SD Card into your Mac
    * Run:
       diskutil list
    * Get the identifier of the SD Card (/dev/diskxx)
    * Unmount the SD card:
       diskutil unmountdisk /dev/diskxx
    * Flash your SD Card:
       sudo dd if=hypriot-rpi-201???.img of=/dev/rdiskxx bs=1m
+## 2. Share internet Connection with you Pi

+- Plugin  your Pi to your MAc using an ethernet cable
+- Open System Preferneces / Sharing
+- Ckeck the "Internet Sharing" case.

+## 3. Connect to your Raspberry Pi via ssh:

+   nlrnvlnlr